 You may or may not know that essential oils have botanical names.
-Often they are sold with just a common name, such as lavender or lemon or eucalyptus.
+Often when you see essential oils for sale, you will see only a common name, such as lavender or lemon or eucalyptus.

 However the botanical name for an essential oil is important as it helps you to make sure that you are using the correct oil.
 It defines the essential oil more specifically than a common name can do.

-Botanical names are derived from Latin and are bestowed on plants to reflect a variety of properties or other features of the plant.
+Botanical names are also known as Latin names.
+A plant’s Latin or botanical name reflects a variety of properties or other features of the plant.

-They may refer to usage, (eg “officinalis” refers to something used for pharmacological purposes, “Lavandula” means to wash).
-They may refer to appearance (eg “angustifolia” mean narrow-leaved, “album” or “alba” means white).
+Such names may refer to usage, (eg “officinalis” refers to something used for pharmacological purposes, “Lavandula” means to wash).
+Or they may refer to appearance (eg “angustifolia” mean narrow-leaved, “album” or “alba” means white).
 They may indicate where the plants come from (eg “sinensis” meaning from China.)
 Or the names may reflect the plant’s properties (eg “salvia” meaning saving, helping or healing).

 I know many people get a bit scared of using or learning botanical names.
 After all they are in Latin and let’s face who really learns Latin these days?
-(There is a reason it is known as a “dead” language!)
+(There is a reason we call Latin a “dead” language!)

-But using the botanical names for essential oils is important to make sure that you choose, and use, the correct oil, both for its properties and to avoid any unexpected dangers.
-Just because 2 essential oils share the same common names does not mean they will have the same properties.
-Even 2 essential oils that are related will not necessarily have all the same properties, even if they share some qualities in common.
+But using the botanical names for essential oils is important to make sure that you choose, and use, the correct oil.
+This is both for its properties and to avoid any unexpected dangers.
+Just because 2 essential oils are called by the same common names does not mean they will have the same properties.
+Even 2 essential oils that are related will not necessarily have all the same properties.
+Even if they share some qualities in common.
 At the same time, the, often subtle, differences between essential oils can raise issues of safety if the wrong essential oil is used.

 Back when I was first learning about essential oils, I will admit that I found learning some botanical names difficult.
 It was like learning another language!
 Well in fact, you ARE in effect learning another language.
 But it is one that can be learned like any other language.
 And, I think, is essential if you are going to learn about and get the most out of your essential oils.